adispen/gcp-secrets-in-cf/blog.md

 }
 ```

-Notably here we have to pass the `secret_id` attribute instead of the `id` or `name` of the secret, as the Terraform
+Notably here we have to pass the `secret_id` attribute **instead of** the `id` or `name` of the secret, as the Terraform
 documenatation describes.
 The provider will construct the full resource path based on the project ID supplied to the
-SDK which would only cause an incorrect resource path if fully passed in here.
-If your secret is in another project, you
+SDK concatenated with the `secret_id`.
+Providing the other attributes will instead create an invalid resource path.

+If your
-will need to also pass in a `project_id` field, though this is limited to the actual project ID number and not name.
+secret is in another project, you will need to also pass in a `project_id` field, though this is limited to the actual
+project ID number and not name.
 Otherwise it is assumed the secret and function live in the same project.
-To learn more about the project based
+To learn more
-limitations of this functionality be sure to check the [official Terraform docs](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/cloudfunctions_function#nested_secret_environment_variables).
+about the project based limitations of this functionality be sure to check the [official Terraform docs](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/cloudfunctions_function#nested_secret_environment_variables).

 When it comes to actually referencing your secret with your function code, it will look exactly the same as when using
 an environment variable with `os.environ.get()`.
 As an example here is a brief python snippet of a function handler